Table of Contents

 Some job openings do not explicitly require candidates to submit a cover letter.
 Even if this is the case, we still recommend submitting a cover letter for all your job applications in 2022.
 Doing so demonstrates that you are committed to taking the necessary steps to show that you really want the job and are worth it.
 But of course, there are exceptions.
 If the job post specifically instructed you not to submit a cover letter, make sure to follow the instruction.

-While cover letters may not be required 100% of the time, it can be a deciding factor for hiring.
+While cover letters may not be required 100% of the time, they can be a deciding factor for hiring.
 This was supported by a study on employer preference.
 The results revealed that 53% of decision-makers favor applicants who submitted a cover letter over those who didn’t.
 So, if you’re not keen on writing cover letters in your previous applications, this might be the time for a change.

 Putting the extra effort to write a cover letter for a job you really want can be a game-changer for your job search journey this 2022.
 However, keep in mind that not all cover letters are created equal.
 The best cover letter differentiates you from the crowd, connects you with your target employer, and demonstrates your passion for the opportunity.
 To maximize its impact, make sure to follow layout, structure, and content best practices.